 In the wake of a crisis, businesses suffer and especially small businesses.
 Nationwide and international crises are even worse since the whole region or the globe is affected.
 From lenders to customers, a crisis moment may spell doom for your business career.
+Legal advice could help save your business.
+Considering professional advice from firms such as Steinberg Goodman & Kalish may cost you some money in the short term but has a high potential of saving your business in the long term!

 It is important that small businesses know what to do during a crisis.
 But knowing is not enough, the businesses need to do what is required.
 But how?
 Here is how to protect your business.